 The UK has a distinguished reputation worldwide for providing high-quality degrees.
 In fact, the UK is home to around 442,000* international students each year, who come to learn in one of the most respected education systems in the world.
 The UK government ensures that recognized universities pass strict tests for quality assurance; these measures ensure students receive the best teaching, support and resources available.

 Students can obtain a Bachelor’s degree in three years and a Master’s degree in 12 months, and these durations are shorter than in many other study destinations.

 By international standards, the UK is a safe country.
 In a recent survey† by the British Council, only a very small proportion of students had ever experienced a crime and the overwhelming majority felt that the UK is a very safe place to be.

 Access to healthcare

-The Tier 4 visa includes a health surcharge, which entitles students to access the UK’s National Health Service (NHS) at no additional cost, in the same way as a permanent UK resident.
+The Student Route visa includes a health surcharge, which entitles students to access the UK’s National Health Service (NHS) at no additional cost, in the same way as a permanent UK resident.
 This access includes registration at a local doctor’s surgery and treatments at the hospital.

 Home of the English language

 The UK is multicultural and dynamic, however, it will also give your son or daughter the opportunity to develop their English language skills on a daily basis.
 English is the global language of business, so improving their English level whilst in the UK will undoubtedly help your son or daughter in their future career.